IvanMaxwell/Python_Django/basic.md

-# chapter0: Coding 101
+# chapter0: Introduction to Coding

----

-#  The World of IT
+## The World of IT

 ## 1. What Is IT (Information Technology)?